letoram/arcan/src/tools/trayicon/README.md

 Which should appear up as an icon in your statusbar tray.
 Consult the Durden documentation for more specific details on tuning the look and feel.

+## text- mode

+Trayicon can also be used to add text buttons with contents from a script or from the commandline by using the source and width arguments.
+The following:

+    ARCAN_CONNPATH=tray ./script.sh | arcan_trayicon -stdin -width 20

+Would read lines from stdin, clamp them to -width output cells.